 For the parmigiana

 Meanwhile, measure the flour into a plastic bag and season.
-Then add the grated Parmesan and shake to mix.
+Then add half the grated Parmesan and shake to mix.
 Spread out onto a large plate.

 Tip the egg into a shallow dish.

-Turn the chicken pieces in the egg, shaking off any excess egg while lifting them from the dish.
+Dip the chicken pieces in the egg, shaking off any excess egg while lifting them from the dish.
 Then coat with the flour and cheese mixture.